Copilot in retail business: unlocking new opportunities

 First, let’s get the article terminology right:

-cyberattack is an unauthorized attempt to access information systems with the aim of stealing, changing, disabling or destroying information.
+A cyberattack is an unauthorized attempt to access information systems with the aim of stealing, changing, disabling or destroying information.

 The motives for such actions can be different: from trying to get hold of employees’ personal data to destabilizing the business or obtaining financial gain.